gboehl/econpizza/docs/guide/solution.rst

 .. note::

    All numerical methods are subject to numerical errors.
 To reduce these, you can decrease the numerical tolerance ``tol``.
-However, this should not be below the tolerance level for the steady state search, or below machine precision.
+However, this should not be below the tolerance level used for the steady state search.

 .. hint::

-   As stated in the paper, a sufficient condition for convergence of the solution routine is that the generalized eigenvalues of the sequence space Jacobian and its steady-state pendant are all positive (which is prohibitory expensive to check).
-If the method does not converge, the ``use_solid_solver=True`` flag can be used to check if the model solves when using a conventional Newton method with the true Jacobian.
+   A sufficient condition for convergence of the solution routine is that the `generalized eigenvalues <https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix#Generalized_eigenvalue_problem>`_ of the sequence space Jacobian and its steady-state pendant are all positive. [#f1]_ If the procedure does not converge, the ``use_solid_solver=True`` flag can be used to check if the model solves when using a conventional Newton method with the true Jacobian (this may take quite a while).

 .. autofunction:: econpizza.PizzaModel.find_path